Are You Obese During Pregnancy? Here’s How to Stay Healthy

 Can obesity have an effect on the baby?

-In addition to the obese mom during pregnancy, you can cause some significant health issues for your baby including the following:
+In addition to an obese mom during pregnancy, you can cause some significant health issues for your baby, including the following:

-Macrosomia: moms who are obese while pregnant are at a much greater risk for having a baby who is much larger than average, known as macrosomia.
+Macrosomia: moms who are obese while pregnant are at a much greater risk of having a baby who is much larger than average, known as macrosomia.

 Chronic conditions: if you are obese while you are pregnant, your baby is at an increased risk of developing chronic health conditions such as diabetes or heart disease when they become adults.